How to Start a Commercial Cleaning Business in 2026: 14 Practical Steps

 - Broom and dustpan

-- Vacuum cleaners (industrial/handheld)
+- Vacuum cleaner (industrial/handheld)

 - Multi-purpose cleaner